 - Understand their concern

 As much as possible, avoid using automated responses to a customer’s concerns or questions.

-Automated responses will only annoy already unhappy customers because they will think that you are not taking any efforts to make things right.
+Automated responses will only annoy already unhappy customers because they will think that you are not making any effort to set things right.

-If you’ve only relied on email to handle customer questions, then you must be falling short of providing excellent customer support and ensuring customer satisfaction.
+If you’ve only relied on email to handle customer questions, then you must be falling short of offering excellent customer support and ensuring customer satisfaction.

 Your customers want you to meet them where they are.
-No, they’re not being entitled, it’s just what works for them.
+No, they’re not entitled; it’s just what works for them.
 Often, it is on social media.

-If your customers interact with you on social media, make sure to have a dedicated Facebook group or Twitter handle, or LinkedIn group which they can use to reach out to you whenever they have customer questions.
+If your customers interact with you on social media, make sure to have a dedicated Facebook group, Twitter handle, or LinkedIn page that they can use to reach out to you whenever they have customer questions.

 What if you’re averse to handling customer queries on social media because you can’t stand irate customers?

 Acknowledge their frustration and request them to take the conversation from social media to a private channel.